 Under the direction of a board certified radiologist, J.C.
 Blair's Radiology Department offers a full complement of diagnostic services in one convenient location.
-Physician referral is required diagnostic services at J.C.
+Physician referral is required for diagnostic services at J.C.
 Blair.
 Special preparation may be necessary for some diagnostic tests.
-Ask your physician how to prepare for your test or call the Radiology department at (814) 643-8624.
+Ask your physician how to prepare for your test or call the Radiology Department at (814) 643-8624.

 What is a CT Scan?